knative/docs/docs/versioned/install/yaml-install/eventing/install-eventing-with-yaml.md

 <!-- This indentation is important for things to render properly. -->
 === "Apache Kafka Broker"

+    !!! note
+        Access to an Apache Kafka cluster is required to use the Kafka Broker.
+You can do this for example by following the instructions on the [Strimzi Quickstart page](https://strimzi.io/quickstarts/).

     The following commands install the Apache Kafka Broker and run event routing in a system namespace.
 The `knative-eventing` namespace is used by default.